ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Request Authentication

-All ACME requests with a non-empty body MUST encapsulate the body in a JWS object, signed using the account key pair.
+All ACME requests with a non-empty body MUST encapsulate their payload in a JWS object, signed (in most cases) using the account's private key.
 The server MUST verify the JWS before processing the request.
-(For readability, however, the examples below omit this encapsulation.)
-Encapsulating request bodies in JWS provides a simple authentication of requests by way of key continuity.
+Encapsulating request bodies in JWS provides a simple authentication of requests.

 JWS objects sent in ACME requests MUST meet the following additional criteria: